AndrewKovalenko/jQuery-popUp/README.md

 *bottom* - specify coordinate of bottom corners of message

-*right* - specify coordinate of right corners of message.
+*right* - specify coordinate of right corners of message